TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins.md

     - /customise-tyk/plugins/
 ---

+When Tyk receives an API request, it works through a [chain]({{< ref "middleware-execution-order" >}}) of processing *middleware* that is configured using the API definition.
+There are a large number of built-in middleware in the processing chain that are dedicated to performing [client authentication]]({{< ref "basic-config-and-security/security/authentication&authorization" >}}), [request transformation]({{< ref "advanced-configuration/transform-traffic" >}}), [caching]({{< ref "basic-config-and-security/reduce-latency/caching" >}}) and many other processes before proxying the request to the upstream.

-Plugins provide a powerful and flexible way to extend Tyk’s API Gateway capabilities.
-They allow API developers to write custom middleware, in various programming languages, that can modify the behavior of a request or response.
-For example, the body, headers and/or query parameters can be extended or modified before a request is sent upstream, or a response is returned from the client.
-These plugins can execute at different stages of the [API request lifecycle]({{< ref "/concepts/middleware-execution-order" >}}).
+Tyk's custom plugin facility provides a powerful and flexible way to extend the middleware chain.
+It allows API developers to write custom middleware, in various programming languages, that can perform additional processing of requests and responses.

+For example, a custom authentication scheme can be implemented and executed on API requests, custom plugins can be used to provide integration with external services and databases, or additional processing can be performed on the response returned from the upstream.

 There are several different stages of the [API request lifecycle]({{< ref "/concepts/middleware-execution-order" >}}) where custom plugins can be attached (or *hooked*) into the middleware chain allowing significant customisation to meet your specific requirements.